HakaiInstitute/hakai-ctd-qc/README.md

 ## How To

 To run test on an individual profile.
-Run the following command for comma separated list of hakai IDs:
+Run the following command for a comma separated list of hakai IDs:
 ```
 python3 -m hakai_profile_qc.review -hakai_id 080217_2017-01-08T18:03:05.167Z,080217_2017-01-26T16:56:39.000Z
 ```